Magotchi/lpid-core-documents/LPID core documents.md

 Convention attendees may not vote unless they were a member in good standing of the Libertarian Party of Idaho as of the end of January prior to the convention.

-## ARTICLE V: Executive Committee
+## ARTICLE VI: Executive Committee

 ### SECTION 1

 The Executive Committee of the Party shall be composed of the following:
 The four elected officers of the Party.

+### SECTION 2

 a) Three Regional Chairs elected at the Regular Convention.
 Each Regional Chair shall represent a specific region of the state, and shall be responsible for organizing a Regional Committee to organize and carry forward the goals of the state party within that region.
 Regional Chairs must reside in the region they represent, and must be elected by the delegates residing in that region.

-b) Region One shall consist of the following counties: Benewah, Bonner, Boundary, Clearwater, Idaho, Kootenai, Latah, Lewis, Nez Perce, and Shoshone.
+* Region One shall consist of the following counties: Benewah, Bonner, Boundary, Clearwater, Idaho, Kootenai, Latah, Lewis, Nez Perce, and Shoshone.

-c) Region Two shall consist of the following counties: Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley, and Washington.
+* Region Two shall consist of the following counties: Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley, and Washington.

-d) Region Three shall consist of the following counties: Bannock, Bear Lake, Bingham, Blaine, Bonneville, Butte, Camas, Caribou, Cassia, Clark, Custer, Franklin, Fremont, Gooding, Jefferson, Jerome, Lemhi, Lincoln, Madison, Minidoka, Oneida, Power, Teton, and Twin Falls.
+* Region Three shall consist of the following counties: Bannock, Bear Lake, Bingham, Blaine, Bonneville, Butte, Camas, Caribou, Cassia, Clark, Custer, Franklin, Fremont, Gooding, Jefferson, Jerome, Lemhi, Lincoln, Madison, Minidoka, Oneida, Power, Teton, and Twin Falls.

 e) If for any reason a Regional Chair is not elected at a Regular Convention, a Regional Chair may be appointed by the Executive Committee, to serve until the next Regular Convention.
 Such person must be a Party Member in good standing and a resident of the region.